imagineLife/big-site/content/febs/more-dependencies.md

 order: 5
 ---

-## A Gap
+## A Goal and A Strategy

-I need tools to convert JSX to browser-readable content.
-React is written in JSX, and browsers can not read JSX.
+_I need tools to convert JSX to browser-readable content.
+React is written in JSX, and browsers can not read JSX._

-## A Hope

 As a developer I'd like to...

-### Understand Loaders

 - Be able to communicate how loaders 'fit' into a frontend build system
 - Include some loaders into a frontend boilerpalte setup
-  - know which loaders to user here and install them in this frontend build system

-## A Practice

 Here, install loaders.